 Implementation of I-2081, the Parents’ Bill of Rights

 In March 2024, the Washington State Legislature passed Initiative 2081 (I-2081), known as the Parents’ Bill of Rights, which took effect on June 6, 2024.
-While several provisions within the initiative appear to overlap or mirror existing law, there are some provisions that conflict with existing federal law.
+While several provisions within the initiative overlap or mirror existing law, there are some provisions that do not appear aligned with previously existing state and federal law.

 This initiative does not alter or reduce student privacy rights protected by federal law.
 The initiative states that parents and legal guardians have the right to inspect their child’s public school records, a right that is already outlined in existing law.
 However, the initiative defines what constitutes as a “record,” to include items such as medical or health records; records of any mental health counseling; and any other student-specific files, documents, or other materials maintained by the school.